pentestfunctions/LinuxAndWindowsAsOne/README.md

 - Windows Subsystem for Linux (WSL) installed
 - Administrative privileges on your Windows system

+### Updating!
+- Important notes: Whenever you install new applications in your WSL, you will need to rerun the kali-tools.py script and it will automatically add the new tools to your environment variables.

 ## Installation

 1. Clone the **LinuxAndWindowsAsOne** repository to your Windows system.